 FIGURE B1.
 Percentage of the 2016 survey catch discarded in Area 2A for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B2.
 Percentage of the 2016 survey catch discarded in Area 2B for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B3.
 Percentage of the 2016 survey catch discarded in Area 2C for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B4.
 Percentage of the 2016 survey catch discarded in Area 3A for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B5.
 Percentage of the 2016 survey catch discarded in Area 3B for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B6.
 Percentage of the 2016 survey catch discarded in Area 4A for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B7.
 Percentage of the 2016 survey catch discarded in Area 4B for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.

 FIGURE B8.
 Percentage of the 2016 survey catch discarded in Area 4CDE for size-limits from 26 to 32 inches, based on the number of fish (upper panel) and the weight of fish (lower panel).
-Height of the bars represents the total, and the darker (lower) portion the contribution of male Pacific halibut while the lighter (upper) portion represents female Pacific halibut.
+Height of the bars represents the total, and the darker (lower) portion the contribution of male halibut.
 Note that the y-axes differ.
 See tables for percentage values.